gbultman2/AWSProject_RecoverabilityInAWS_udacity/README.md

 Before going on to the next step, I made sure to delete the database instances in both regions.
 I also terminated the EC2 jump servers I used.
 The first time I attempted the project I did not do this and had a budged overrun ::facepalm::

 ## Part 3 - Web Resiliancy
 This part of the project had me create a static webpage that was hosted in a versioned S3 bucket.
 The purpose was to demonstrate how you could roll back changes in case you accidentally deleted items or modified items.
 The project itself was very straightforward.
+The biggest thing to remember when looking at objects in a versioned object is that there is a toggle that shows you the versions.
+When reverting, make sure to use that toggle.

 ### Initial Setup
 The initial setup for this had me create a versioned S3 bucket and load the files from the udacity github repo for the project.